AnPhuNguyen/open-source_cv/README.md

+# can download zip file of this project in 'code' green button on github
-# do use npm install in git bash terminal to install modules needed
+# do use 'npm install' in git bash terminal to install modules needed.
+Only then will the website can run (unless you have them already)
+# use 'npm run dev' to run the web.
+A link to the web will display in terminal, click on it or copy and paste it on adress bar of browser